matthew-brett/sp-ai-post/notes.md

 During the discussion at the developer summit, we established that:

-* The developers in the meeting were very experienced, and were themselves making little use of AI.
+* The developers in the meeting were very experienced, and were themselves making little use of AI, although most people in the room had tried using it to various degrees.
-* There was some range of views on the use of AI, but:
+* There was some range of views on the use of AI for open-source code contributions, but:
 * All participants in the discussion agreed that unrestricted use of AI for open-source contribution was not desirable, because of the copyright concerns we've summarized here.
-* There was some range of views expressed as to whether more limited use of AI could be acceptable from the point of view of copyright.
+* There were some friendly differences of opinion as to whether more limited use of AI could be acceptable from the point of view of copyright.
 See below for discussion of some edge-cases.

 ## A proposed response